-When not at Good Sam, Frank is a developer of renewable energy power plants in the U.S. and overseas.
-He is the founder and former CEO of an independent solar energy development company, and was a leader of PG&E’s renewable energy program.
+When not at Good Samaritan, Frank is a developer of renewable energy power plants.
+He is the founder and former CEO of an independent solar energy development company, and led PG&E’s renewable energy program.
 Frank is a recognized industry expert in state and federal energy policy, with testimony before Congress and State authorities on energy policy, facilities siting, and electricity regulation.

 Bob currently serves as the President of Mission Council Board of Directors and is the founding board member of the Cesar Chavez Parade and Recognition Council.
 Bob has received many recognitions for his contributions among them, a Certificate of Recognition from the San Francisco Board of Supervisors for Outstanding services to the Spanish Speaking Community of San Francisco, Certificate of Appreciation from the San Francisco Education Fund for San Francisco Public Schools and Coleman Advocates for Children and Youth and Families.
 He also received an award from the Department of Human Services for improving services to the Latino community and earned a Lifetime Achievement and Community Service award from the National Latino Peace Officers Association-SF Chapter.

 David Kaplan is Chairman of the Good Samaritan’s board finance committee and is an accomplished versatile high-technology operating executive with over 30 years of operations, finance, and strategic planning experience, spanning early-stage technology firms to Fortune 500 companies.
 In 2010, he was a “CFO of the Year” award finalist at the annual San Francisco Business Times event benefiting the Larkin Street Youth Center.